badbreze/twitter-posts-to-blog/readme.txt

 == Description ==
 = With this plugin you can stream tweets to your blog, it's simply to use =
 * Go to the plugin settings menu ( Settings -> Twitter To WP)
-* You have one text box called "Add query string:", type the quesry string you want to autopublish, eg.:
+* You have one text box called "Add query string:", type the query string you want to autopublish, eg.:
 * @yourUsername
 * #yourtag
 * anyText
 * Click ADD button
-* Click Save Now Button unser quesry strings
+* Click Save Now Button unser query strings
 * From "Cron Period" chose every how much time this plugin import new items and click Save Now
 * From "Autopublish Status" select your favorite publish status and click Save Now
 * Optional from "Some tags?" type the tags you want to be added in every post